-The Animal Care program runs a free veterinary clinic for domestic pets and stray animals.
-The clinic is staffed by Dr. Pankaj Sharma and Dr. Milli Swali besides foreign volunteers who volunteer with us from time to time.
+The Clinic For Dogs runs a free veterinary service for stray dogs and sometimes cats.
+The clinic is staffed by Dr. Anoop besides foreign volunteers who volunteer with us from time to time.
 A number of trainee vets also do an internship here.
-The vets are assisted by two trained vet assistants, Mr. Lobsang Thukjey and Mr. Tsering Gyaltsen.
-The former works as the chief coordinator at the clinic.
-In addition, a local veterinarian, Dr. Sujay Sharma from Animal Husbandry Department is officially appointed as our consultant.
+The vets are assisted Mrs. Tenzin Youtso who is also the coordinator of the section.
+Mr. Dhondup Tsering and Mr. Surinder Kumar help them in catching dogs and managing the other works at the clinic.

 Animal Birth Control (ABC) Program